 Commercial kitchen flooring has to withstand intense demands, from heavy foot traffic on a daily basis to extreme conditions and high impact.
 For these reasons, it’s vital that the flooring you choose is durable, hygienic and safe.
 Resin systems have become an increasingly popular solution to these unique requirements – it’s a hardwearing and anti-slip material that copes well with these challenging settings, while also looking great.

-The need for a hygienic surface is paramount in an industrial kitchen – spills and messes need to be cleaned easily and quickly in order to maintain a safe and sanitary environment.
+The need for a hygienic surface is paramount – spills and messes need to be cleaned easily and quickly in order to maintain a safe and sanitary environment.
 There are several options available that make for easy maintenance, including polyurethane screed and resin flooring.
 Resin and polyurethane flooring both offer a more robust solution that will be both long-lasting and temperature-resistant for busy kitchens.
 These flooring solutions are seamless so they will inhibit bacteria, as well as being waterproof.

 Resin flooring not only minimises microbial growth, but it can also offer traction and much-needed grip – this makes it a safer option when grease and oils are spilt, but also for ramps and sloping delivery zones that are necessary for industrial kitchens.
-Where trolleys are used to transport products around the kitchen or to bring in deliveries, grooves may be created which can gather dust and debris if the floor is not robust enough to withstand the pressure, so a hardwearing material is important to prevent damage over time.
+Where trolleys are used to transport products around the food production area or to bring in deliveries, grooves may be created which can gather dust and debris if the floor is not robust enough to withstand the pressure, so a hardwearing material is important to prevent damage over time.

 Types of Resin Flooring

-Resin flooring is an increasingly popular option for commercial kitchens, as it can be poured or trowelled into place to create a seamless and hygienic finish with no joins or junctions for dirt and grime to build up.
+Resin flooring is an increasingly popular option for industrial and commercial kitchens, as it can be poured or trowelled into place to create a seamless and hygienic finish with no joins or junctions for dirt and grime to build up.
 Synthetic resin flooring is food-safe as it doesn’t harbour microbes or bacterial growth, and it’s a heavy-duty solution for the demands of a busy industrial space.
 We can also install this type of flooring in a range of colours to suit the design of the space too.

 Where anti-slip flooring is required, such as on sloped areas and ramps, aggregates can be added to the coating or enveloped in between coats to deliver sufficient grip when it’s needed most.
 We can also offer polyurethane screeds that are naturally slip-resistant.

-Benefits of a Resin Kitchen Floor
+Benefits of a Resin Floor

-There are a number of benefits to having a resin kitchen floor in your commercial kitchen.
+There are a number of benefits to having a resin floor in your commercial kitchen.
 Anti-slip properties are clearly important but there are other aspects too.